JSAbrahams/mamba/doc/philosophy.md

     def my_function (composer: DeadComposer): Int -> today.year - composer.death.year

 Again, we can rest assured that `composer` is a `DeadComposer` in the body of the function.
-Now we can be sure that the variable is a `Composer` contains a defined `death` field.
 To use such a function, we must explicitly cast a composer:

     def chopin <- Composers("Chopin")